NickGeek/WiN/README.md

 **Receiving messages**

 On GNU/Linux you don't have to do  anything, you'll get messages automatically.
 On Mac OS X you just need to open WiN (you don't have to send a message, just hit cancel) and it'll start checking for messages in the background.
+On Windows you shouldn't have to do anything.

 ####Development versions:
 **Sending a message**